What is an EHCP Annual Review?

 - plans for further support where identified

 As schools, we regularly review your child's progress.
-Termly, we have meetings to consider progress and what interventions to improve the rate of learning progress, could be made.
-Termly meetings with parents/carers share this information and how the pupil is able to meet the EHCP Outcomes.
+Termly meetings take place with leaders and teachers to formallay consider progress and what interventions would improve the rate of learning progress, putting these into action where relevant.
+Termly EHCP Review meetings with parents/carers share this information and how the pupil is moving towards meeting the EHCP Outcomes.

-Informal reviews will not change what’s in your child's EHC plan.
-This will only happen at annual EHCP reviews, but these can be early if needed.
+These termly reviews will not change what’s in your child's EHC plan.
+This will only happen at annual EHCP reviews.
+If there is an urgent need for an earlier review however - this can be requested by the school or the parent/carer.

 Asking for an Early EHCP Annual Review